 Resorts AC will be adding a cashier cage and new video screens for FastPick players.

-New Jersey is the centre of the future of legal sports betting in the United States.
+New Jersey is the centre of the future of legal sports betting online in the United States.

 In the year 2014, the state passed a law that allows sports betting within the state’s borders, but legal challenges have kept it from taking effect.
 The case could be taken into consideration by the US Supreme Court in 2017.

 The state lost its appeal in 2016.
 Here’s a look at the background of sports betting in New Jersey.

 The New Jersey sports betting case rehearing took place on February 17, 2017 at 11 a.m. local time.